aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 ### **Using Theme Colors**

 The following example applies a cell’s foreground and font colors based on the default theme (of the workbook) color types.
-It also saves the excel file to disk.
+It also saves the Excel file to disk.

 The following output is generated when executing the code.